 Not bad for a newspaper that began publication printed on a single half-sheet of paper!

-On June 20, 2002, the National Library of Canada announced the acquisition of the first issue of the Halifax Gazette from the Massachusetts Historical Society in Boston.
+On June 20, 2002, Library and Archives Canada announced the acquisition of the first issue of the Halifax Gazette from the Massachusetts Historical Society in Boston.
+It is the oldest Canadian item in Library and Archives Canada's rare book collection.

 |"Canadian Newspapers Celebrate 250 Years", by Stephen Kimber (National Library of Canada Bulletin 2002, Vol 34, no. 2), in which Kimber exposes the newspapers humble, and unlikely, beginnings.